composer/composer/doc/05-repositories.md

 lightweight, file-based version of packagist.

 You give it a `composer.json` containing repositories, typically VCS and package repository definitions.
-It will fetch all the packages from these repositories and dump a `packages.json` that is your `composer` repository.
+It will fetch all the packages that are `require`d from these repositories and dump a `packages.json` that is your `composer` repository.

 Check [the satis GitHub repository](https://github.com/composer/satis) for more information.